2020 Census Operations in Alaska

 - April 2020 → Non-response Follow-up begins for households that did not submit a Census form

-Households may also be contacted or visited more than once, because a sample of households are double-checked as a quality-control measure.
+Households in any TEA may also be reinterviewed, because a sample of households are double-checked as a quality-control measure.

 How local governments can prepare for LUCA:

-- Develop a strategy for your government's address review
+- Develop a strategy for your government's review

-- Access the Census Bureau's count of residential addresses by census block for your government
+- Access the Census Bureau's count of residential housing units by census block for your government

 - Ensure that your address list contains individual multi-unit structure identifiers (such as Apt 1, Apt 2)

-The Census Bureau's LUCA website has lots of up-to-date information about LUCA.
-Here is a recording of Linda Akers Smith's March 16 presentation via Online With Libraries.
-Click here to see Linda Akers Smith's March 16 PowerPoint slides about LUCA.
+The Census Bureau's LUCA website has up-to-date information about LUCA.
+Here is a recording of Linda Akers Smith's March 16 LUCA promotional presentation via Online With Libraries.
+Here are Linda Akers Smith's March 16 PowerPoint slides about LUCA that accompany her presentation.